Game concept artist

 Four buyer types who get the most lift from embedding ArtStation Feed Widget: Embed Game Art Portfolios on Any Website on their site.

-Mirror your ArtStation concept art, character explorations, and key art onto your personal portfolio site.
-Pin your strongest pieces and let new studio work appear automatically as you publish.
+Bring your ArtStation concept art, character explorations, and key art onto your personal portfolio site.
+Visitors browse your work on your domain, and the feed stays current as you publish new studio pieces.

-Turn your /work page into a living gallery of high-resolution sculpts, retopo breakdowns, and beauty renders.
-Masonry layouts fit native-resolution ZBrush turntables far better than a fixed grid.
+Turn your /work page into a living gallery of high-resolution sculpts and beauty renders.
+The Masonry layout fits native-resolution ZBrush turntables far better than a fixed grid, and the feed updates when you post.

 | Bundled with popups, forms, quizzes |